the-sir-arratoiak/n43-to-excel/README.md

 ### Contributions:

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.
+Also thank you to Ideatic for the N43 library: https://github.com/ideatic/banks

 ### Disclaimer: